 Therefore, if you’ve been charged with adultery or any other violation under the UCMJ, you need representation from the Wilkie Law Firm.
 We offer aggressive defense and court representation for service members

 Aden Wilkie’s experience and firsthand knowledge of UCMJ regulations makes him the best military lawyer available.
 He works tirelessly to defend military men and women against these charges.
 Located in Jacksonville, Wilkie serves the entire state of North Carolina as well as its surrounding states.
 He is also able to service any military installation located in the United States, but travel fees will apply.
-Call today at 910-333-9626 for a free consultation.
+Call today at 910-333-9626 for a consultation.
 You may also fill out our online intake form.

 Uniform Code of Military Justice Article 134 FAQs